After having obtained a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 SDS PAGE 2D electrophoresis: similar to the gel electrophoresis method used for nucleic acids, proteins may be separated via electrophoresis.
 Since protein molecules are generally too small to get sieved by the larger gel pores, protein molecules are separated by charge.
 Another technique called SDS-PAGE is used to separate proteins by length.
 Polyacrylamide gel (PAGE) has uniform pore size and can separate proteins from 5-2,000 kDa (kilo daltons).
 Proteins are typically dyed with Coomassie Brilliant Blue stain.

-Western Blot Video
+Western Blot Techniques

 Molecular Hybridization Techniques